austinscreations/OXRS-AC-I2CSensors-ESP-LIB/README.md

 // the only variable that may change is mqtt should you change the OXRS_MQTT initializer OXRS_SENSORS sensors(mqtt);

+Wire.begin(); // needs to be called before starting the sensors Wire.begin(SDA,SCL); // for instanaces where different I2C pins are used
+// 33,32 are used on LilyGO sheild
+// 4,0   are used on D1 Mini PWM

 // starts scanning / setting up sensors sensors.begin();